-I’d never fitted a kitchen before but was well up for the challenge.
 First things first was to choose the worktops, sink, kitchen tapware and tiles.
-Easy, I just let Victoria loose on eBay and soon enough we had some lovely solid oak worktops, tall brushed steel mixer tap, white ceramic double sink, white tiles and grout.
+Easy, I just let Victoria loose on the internet and soon enough we had some lovely solid oak worktops, tall brushed steel mixer tap, white ceramic double sink, white tiles and grout.

 - Remove old tiles